daviscld/20440-Project/README.md

 age-associated B cells from 2 wild-type mice and 2 mice with double-knock outs in the SWEF-family proteins.

-Folder structure
+## Folder structure
-Currently, there are no folders.
-As the project progresses, figures generated will be stored in a Figures subfolder, and Rmd files specific to different data analysis aspects will be stored in a Scripts subfolder.
+Figures generated are stored in a Figures subfolder, data are stored in the Data subfolder, and in the future, code files will be stored in a Scripts subfolder.

-Installation
+## Installation
 This code is an R markdown file.
 Before running this file, please install the required programs and packages.

 Install R and RStudio.
 If you use Mac OS, please also install XQuartz and Xcode.

-Install the following packages readr pheatmap dendsort
+Install the following packages: readr pheatmap dendsort